International Students

 International students are subject to the same admissions standards as all other NMSU students, but some additional requirements apply.
 This section addresses those additional requirements.
 Visit https://isss.nmsu.edu/ for more information.

-Applications for admission that include the transfer of credits earned at a non-U.S. university must include a professional Foreign Credential Evaluation (FCE) report from a member institution of the National Association of Credential Evaluation Services (NACES) for every transcript from a foreign secondary school and/or university attended.
+Applications for admission that include the transfer of credits earned at a non-U.S. university must include a professional Foreign Credential Evaluation (FCE) report from a member institution of the National Association of Credential Evaluation Services (NACES) for every transcript from a foreign secondary school and/or post-secondary institution attended.
 The ISSS department highly recommends that applicants consider using SpanTran for their FCE.
-NMSU has worked with SpanTran to provide applicants with clear understand of which evaluation is needed.
+NMSU has worked with SpanTran to provide applicants with a clear understanding of which evaluation is needed.
 SpanTran provides an applicant portal to track and access evaluations.
-SpanTran is a long standing member of NACES.
-For more information please visit https://spantran.com/web/
+SpanTran is a long-standing member of NACES.
+For more information, please visit https://spantran.com/web/

 English Language Proficiency Requirements

-For full undergraduate admission to the university, NMSU requires a score of 520 (paper-based) or 68 (internet-based) or better on the Test of English as a Foreign Language (TOEFL) or a score of 6.0 on the International English Language Testing System (IELTS), or a score of 95 on the Duolingo English test for all international students both non-degree and degree seeking.
+For undergraduate admission to the university, NMSU requires a score of 68 (internet-based) or better on the Test of English as a Foreign Language (TOEFL) or a score of 6.0 on the International English Language Testing System (IELTS), or a score of 95 on the Duolingo English Test (DET) for international students for both non-degree and degree seeking.
+International students attending another US institution and having a valid I-20 may enroll as a non-degree seeking student and take course(s) at the undergraduate level.

-2. Students from the following countries will be exempt from providing a TOEFL score for admission purposes.
-However, NMSU retains the right to require the applicant/student to take the English Language Placement Test if deemed necessary:
+Students who are citizens from one of the following countries will be exempt from providing a TOEFL, IELTS, or DET score for admission purposes.
+NMSU requires all admitted international students to take the English Language Placement Test (ELPT) for placement purposes.

-3. Students completing high school in the United States who (a) have attended the high school for at least two full years and (b) have scored in at least the 75th percentile in English on the ACT.
+1. Students completing high school in the United States who have attended the high school for at least two full years.

-4. Students transferring from a two-year college, community college, or university in the United States who have earned a minimum of 30 acceptable semester credits (45 acceptable quarter credits) with a GPA of 2.0 or better (acceptable credit means classes that require a high proficiency in both written and oral English).
+2. Students transferring from an institutional accredited two-year college, community college, or university in the United States who have earned a minimum of 24 semester credits or 36 quarter credits (all classes having English as the language of instruction) with a GPA of 2.0.

-The university reserves the right to require any prospective international student to meet the TOEFL or IELTS requirement.
+3. The university reserves the right to require any prospective international student to meet the TOEFL, IELTS or DET requirement.

 Admission Restrictions